Gianlush/Workspace_Ethical_Hacking/utils/notes.md

 ## Privilege Escalation

- - if you can modify perms of a file with sudo, you can create a symlink to passwd e grant yoursef perms to W and add a user with perms to root like "test::0:0:test:/root:/bin/bash"
+ - if you can modify perms of a file with sudo, you can create a symlink to passwd e grant yoursef perms to W and add a user with perms to root like "test::0:0:test:/root:/bin/bash".
+Esempio: [exploit.](../hack_the_box/htb_challenges/web/NextPath/writeup.md)

 # Notes from older exploits
 bypass http blacklist filter with `dict://` `gopher://`